G11-999/kiwiq/docs/design_docs/workflow_service_design.md

 3. **Configuration Changes:**
     - Any new config fields must be propagated to all workflow instances.
     - Removal should mark a field as deprecated before complete deletion.
+3.b.
+Validation schema changes -> previous objects won't be valid anymore, in that case -> ask user to refill all the invalid configs while forking!
+    How to handle this for input / output etc?
+If parent node output and child node input have diff validations; it may cause errors.
+In that case they should have same validations and devs handle this (valid edges)
 4. **Default Value Changes:**
     - These are backward compatible, but for UX purposes, users should be notified (and possibly given a side-by-side comparison on the UI).
 5. **Node Deletion:**